alghiffaryfa19/convergence-shell/README.md

 - **Auto-rotate** with optional suppression when the device is lying flat
 - **Auto-brightness** (requires an ambient light sensor)
 - **Call proximity** (screen off during calls)
-- **Alert slider** support for phones with a physical 3-position switch
+- **Alert slider** support for phones with a physical 3-position switch - OnePlus 6 specific

 ## Requirements

 - GNOME Shell **48, 49, or 50**
-- Optional: a patched Mutter (see `patches/`) to fix Chromium-based browsers rendering at minimum size on phone displays with fractional scaling
+'Gnome-Shell-Mobile 48' was tested on a Fairphone 5 (running PostMarketOS edge), but please note that Gnome-Shell-Mobile 48 has several limitations that create bugs, you're best to use this on vanilla Gnome 50 to minimise bugs which I tested on a OnePlus 6 (running PostMarketOS edge).

 ## Installation